Yalye/SWE_at_Google_chn/第三部分/english_version/CHAPTER 9. Code Review.md

 • Psychologically promotes team ownership
 • Enables knowledge sharing
-• Provides a historical record of the code review itself Many of these benefits are critical to a software organization over time, and many of them are beneficial to not only the author but also the reviewers.
-The following sec‐ tions go into more specifics for each of these items.
+• Provides a historical record of the code review itself

+Many of these benefits are critical to a software organization over time, and many of them are beneficial to not only the author but also the reviewers.
+The following sections go into more specifics for each of these items.

-Code Correctness
+#### Code Correctness

-An obvious benefit of code review is that it allows a reviewer to check the “correct‐ ness” of the code change.
+An obvious benefit of code review is that it allows a reviewer to check the “correctness” of the code change.
 Having another set of eyes look over a change helps ensure that the change does what was intended.
-Reviewers typically look for whether a change has proper testing, is properly designed, and functions correctly and effi‐ ciently.
+Reviewers typically look for whether a change has proper testing, is properly designed, and functions correctly and efficiently.
 In many cases, checking code correctness is checking whether the particular change can introduce bugs into the codebase.

 Many reports point to the efficacy of code review in the prevention of future bugs in software.
-A study at IBM found that discovering defects earlier in a process, unsur‐ prisingly, led to less time required to fix them later on.5 The investment in the time for code review saved time otherwise spent in testing, debugging, and performing regressions, provided that the code review process itself was streamlined to keep it lightweight.
-This latter point is important; code review processes that are heavy‐ weight, or that don’t scale properly, become unsustainable.6 We will get into some best practices for keeping the process lightweight later in this chapter.
+A study at IBM found that discovering defects earlier in a process, unsurprisingly, led to less time required to fix them later on.5 The investment in the time for code review saved time otherwise spent in testing, debugging, and performing regressions, provided that the code review process itself was streamlined to keep it lightweight.
+This latter point is important; code review processes that are heavyweight, or that don’t scale properly, become unsustainable.6 We will get into some best practices for keeping the process lightweight later in this chapter.

-To prevent the evaluation of correctness from becoming more subjective than objec‐ tive, authors are generally given deference to their particular approach, whether it be in the design or the function of the introduced change.
-A reviewer shouldn’t propose Code Review Benefits | 171alternatives because of personal opinion.
+To prevent the evaluation of correctness from becoming more subjective than objective, authors are generally given deference to their particular approach, whether it be in the design or the function of the introduced change.
+A reviewer shouldn’t propose alternatives because of personal opinion.
 Reviewers can propose alternatives, but only if they improve comprehension (by being less complex, for example) or functionality (by being more efficient, for example).
 In general, engineers are encouraged to approve changes that improve the codebase rather than wait for consensus on a more “perfect” solution.
 This focus tends to speed up code reviews.

-As tooling becomes stronger, many correctness checks are performed automatically through techniques such as static analysis and automated testing (though tooling might never completely obviate the value for human-based inspection of code—see Chapter 20 for more information).
+As tooling becomes stronger, many correctness checks are performed automatically through techniques such as static analysis and automated testing (though tooling might never completely obviate the value for human-based inspection of code—see
+Chapter 20 for more information).
 Though this tooling has its limits, it has definitely lessoned the need to rely on human-based code reviews for checking code correctness.

-That said, checking for defects during the initial code review process is still an inte‐ gral part of a general “shift left” strategy, aiming to discover and resolve issues at the earliest possible time so that they don’t require escalated costs and resources farther down in the development cycle.
+That said, checking for defects during the initial code review process is still an integral part of a general “shift left” strategy, aiming to discover and resolve issues at the earliest possible time so that they don’t require escalated costs and resources farther down in the development cycle.
 A code review is neither a panacea nor the only check for such correctness, but it is an element of a defense-in-depth against such problems in software.
 As a result, code review does not need to be “perfect” to achieve results.

 Surprisingly enough, checking for code correctness is not the primary benefit Google accrues from the process of code review.
 Checking for code correctness generally ensures that a change works, but more importance is attached to ensuring that a code change is understandable and makes sense over time and as the codebase itself scales.

 To evaluate those aspects, we need to look at factors other than whether the code is simply logically “correct” or understood.

-Comprehension of Code
+#### Comprehension of Code

 A code review typically is the first opportunity for someone other than the author to inspect a change.
 This perspective allows a reviewer to do something that even the best engineer cannot do: provide feedback unbiased by an author’s perspective.
 A code review is often the first test of whether a given change is understandable to a broader audience.
 This perspective is vitally important because code will be read many more times than it is written, and understanding and comprehension are critically important.

 It is often useful to find a reviewer who has a different perspective from the author, especially a reviewer who might need, as part of their job, to maintain or use the code being proposed within the change.
-Unlike the deference reviewers should give authors regarding design decisions, it’s often useful to treat questions on code com‐ prehension using the maxim “the customer is always right.”
+Unlike the deference reviewers should give authors regarding design decisions, it’s often useful to treat questions on code comprehension using the maxim “the customer is always right.”
 In some respect, any questions you get now will be multiplied many-fold over time, so view each question on code comprehension as valid.
-This doesn’t mean that you need to change your 172 | Chapter 9: Code Reviewapproach or your logic in response to the criticism, but it does mean that you might need to explain it more clearly.
+This doesn’t mean that you need to change your approach or your logic in response to the criticism, but it does mean that you might need to explain it more clearly.

 Together, the code correctness and code comprehension checks are the main criteria for an LGTM from another engineer, which is one of the approval bits needed for an approved code review.
 When an engineer marks a code review as LGTM, they are